ptds2023/group_c/README.md

 ## How are the files organized in this project?

+There's many different folders & files in our package directory and here's what you can find in each of them.

+### Folders:

-- R: In this directory you can find all the R script files (.R) with functions that the package uses (example: graph creation based on the user's data)
+- R: In this directory you can find all the R script files (.R) with functions that the package/Shiny uses (example: graph creation based on the user's data)
 - man: In this directory you can find the documentation files.
 Every function in our package has a description which is found here.
-- DESCRIPTION: This metadata file includes information about our package name, version, author and dependencies on other packages.
+These were all automatically generated using ROxygen.
 - data: This directory is where all the user's data can be found.
 This is where they are stored once the user inputs them through the shiny app.

+### Files:

+- DESCRIPTION: This metadata file includes information about our package name, version, author and dependencies on other packages.